remap/stepRTC/README.md

 Works with / across either Firefox or Chrome.

+Note firefox's handling is a bit nicer than chrome; it by default gives a user-selection box to select device inputs (useful if you have multiple cameras or microphones).

 currently runs on google app engine.
 We will eventually make our own that runs anywhere; but until then, here is a working system.